deLeeuwMJ/ShuzzleApp/README.md

 # ShuzzleApp
-Personal project - Project Shuzzle - A mobile app for displaying and saving images that uses my own RESTful API.
+Personal project - Project Shuzzle - A mobile app for displaying and saving images with the use of my own RESTful API.